Interdisciplinary Programs

 Through a writing-enriched curriculum that emphasizes the transfer and iterative building of writing abilities across a student’s liberal arts education, the Writing at Moravian program seeks to foster rhetorically informed and reflective writing experiences within all academic units at Moravian University.

-Moravian's First-Year Writing Courses: An Introduction
+Moravian's Writing Courses: An Introduction

 First-Year Writing at Moravian University is your introduction to college-level writing, reading, and critical thinking as well as the campus services that can and will aid you in your success.
-Depending on your placement, First-Year Writing is LinC 101: First-Year Writing Seminar OR the two semester course sequence of Writing 101: College Reading and Writing and LinC 102: Writing Seminar OR the two semester course sequence of Writing 105: College Reading and Writing for Multilingual Learners I and Writing 106: College Reading and Writing for Multilingual Learners II.
+Depending on your placement, First-Year Writing is LinC 101: Writing Seminar OR the two semester course sequence of Writing 101: College Reading and Writing and LinC 102: Writing Seminar OR the two semester course sequence of Writing 105: College Reading and Writing for Multilingual Learners I and Writing 106: College Reading and Writing for Multilingual Learners II.
 While these different courses are detailed below, all FYW sections share these important characteristics:

-• The engaging, focused topic and types of writing assigned in each writing seminar are determined by the individual faculty member, growing out of his/her specialty and interests.
+- The engaging, focused topic and types of writing assigned in each writing seminar are determined by the individual faculty member, growing out of his/her specialty and interests.
 The threads of academic literacy that connect all FYW courses—designed to foster the transfer writing skills from FYW to other LinC and upper-division writing courses—are the critical reading and writing-related outcomes and an emphasis on the development of writing abilities through the integration of key concepts such as discourse community, research, rhetorical situation, audience, purpose, genre, writing process, and reflection.

-• All first-year students who begin in the Fall semester participate in a common first-year reading and related discussion and activities.
+- All first-year students who begin in the Fall semester participate in a common first-year reading and related discussion and activities.

-• FYW is based on the concept of the seminar—teaching a small group of students (17–19).
+- FYW is based on the concept of the seminar—teaching a small group of students (17–19).

-• The format of FYW features ongoing, frequent meetings that encourage participation and interaction between students and faculty, between students, and between students and representatives of campus organizations and offices.
+- The format of FYW features ongoing, frequent meetings that encourage participation and interaction between students and faculty, between students, and between students and representatives of campus organizations and offices.

-• Selected upper-level students called Writing Fellows are trained as writing tutors to work alongside faculty with first-year students.
+- Selected upper-level students called Writing Fellows are trained as writing tutors to work alongside faculty with first-year students.

 First-Year Writing Courses:

-LinC 101: First-Year Writing Seminar
+LinC 101: Writing Seminar

-First-Year Writing Seminar (FYWS) introduces students to academic literacy practices central to success in any discipline at Moravian University.
+Writing Seminar introduces students to academic literacy practices central to success in any discipline at Moravian University.
 The course is designed to help students transition to college expectations, generate research questions, find and evaluate sources, and make informed decisions about how best to achieve their purposes in various writing situations.
 The subject area focus of each section of First-Year Writing Seminar varies, but all sections are similar in their approach: students develop the skills of critical reading, research, argumentation, revision, and reflection; and students work collaboratively with classmates, the professor, and the Writing Fellow to improve writing, build community, and explore available campus resources to achieve academic and personal success during their time at Moravian.
 (Fall semester only.
 Meets LinC F1 Requirement.)
 Click here to see current FYWS course topics.

 WRIT 101: College Reading and Writing